neboat/opencilk-ppopp-23-ae/README.md

 python3 ./run_tests.py -h
 ```

-Section 4 describes the system configuration and parameters used for
+Section 4 of the paper describes the system configuration and
-the paper's empirical evaluation, including the number of times each
+parameters used for the paper's empirical evaluation, including
-executable was run (20) and the numbers of CPU processor cores each
+the number of times each executable was run (20) and the numbers
-parallel executable was tested on (1, 24, and 48).
-If you have
+of CPU processor cores each parallel executable was tested on
-**ample time** --- several hours --- **and computer resources**
+(1, 24, and 48).
+If you have **ample time** --- several hours
---- at least 48 CPU processor cores --- you can use the
+--- **and computing resources** --- at least 48 CPU processor
-`run_tests.py` script to run the tests using these parameters as
+cores --- you can use the `run_tests.py` script to run the tests
-follows:
+using these parameters as follows:

  ```console
  python3 ./run_tests.py -t 20 -c 1,24,48